noahjb/novi_cd_test/README.md

 ###Create the MEAN container
 Now we'll create our [CodeAnywhere cloud environment](https://codeanywhere.com/).
 Sign up for a [CodeAnywhere account](https://codeanywhere.com), and if use your GitHub account, you can do it in one click.

-Once you're logged into CodeAnywhere, you'll see that the environment is pretty empty.
-To start building out our app, we'll need to create a new container.

-Go to **File > New Connection > Container** , and then scroll down to select **MEAN Ubuntu 14.04 version**.
+Scroll down and select the **MEAN Ubuntu 14.04 version** container.
 Make sure to name the container before creating it.

 ![](http://i68.tinypic.com/27y3nmv.png)

+[Didn't see that screen?
+Try this optional step: Go to **File > New Connection > Container** , and then scroll down and select **MEAN Ubuntu 14.04 version**.
+Make sure to name the container.]

-By now, you've forked the repo and created your CodeAnywhere environment.
-But wait- [what is MEAN again?](http://learn.mean.io/).
-Our own ADSK engineers are primary contributors to the [mean.io](https://mean.io) project.
-Check out their Slack [channel](https://autodesk.slack.com/messages/gamedev-website/details/).
+Did you know that our very own ADSK engineers are primary contributors to the [mean.io](https://mean.io) project.
+Check out their Slack [channel](https://autodesk.slack.com/messages/gamedev-website/details/) and join the conversation.

 ###Clone the repo
 In CodeAnywhere, open an **SSH Terminal** by right-clicking on your new container: